tcltk/tklib/modules/shtmlview/README.md

 ### Standalone Application

-The file `shtmlview.tcl` is not only a Tcl package but also a standalone application to for direct viewing of Markdown and HTML files.
+The file `shtmlview.tcl` is not only a Tcl package but also a standalone application for the direct viewing of Markdown and HTML files.

 To display a HTML file invoke it as